StrataFoundation/strata/packages/docs/blog/2022-03-31-blockasset-tokens/index.md

 ## What is an Athlete Token?

 An athlete token is a subset of social tokens.
 Owning a social token is like joining a fan club.
 It gives you access to exclusive content, and can be exchanged for priceless experiences.
 For example, these athlete tokens will give access to training sessions, VIP sporting event tickets, signed merchandise and more.
+While an athlete token could increase in value, they are not an investment or security.
+Instead, the primary use of an athlete token is to be consumed.

 The value of an athlete token is related to the power of the community behind them.